arunprakashpj/automated-ci-cd-system-via-kubernetes-argocd/README.md

         - The implementation shows a sample usecase to give a essence of the software.
 Other potential use case are detailed below
   2. [Chef Habitat](https://downloads.chef.io/tools/habitat) has been experimented as well to create artificats and later exported as docker image.
        - Post completion of the project, I experimented with the [Chef Habitat](https://downloads.chef.io/tools/habitat) to explore how it can be employed in artificat creation and how that can be exported as docker image.
 You can find my experiment here.
-       - The implementation shows a sample usecase to give a essence of the software.
-Other potential use case are detailed below
+       - The implementation shows a sample usecase to give an essence of the software.
+This is much more than this use case and the same is detailed below

   ### Extended Use cases of Chef Inspec
    1. Enable a testcase to ensure that web server is only listening on well-secured ports